lokithe5th/lokithe5th/README.md

 - I have fun bringing together smart contracts and economics to solve coordination games.

 ## Experience
-My experience crosses multiple domains: from being a registered health professional to being a Solidity Developer with mainnet contracts in production.
+My experience crosses multiple domains: from being a registered health professional, to founding an Agritech startup, to being a Solidity Developer with mainnet contracts in production.

 Aside from smart contract auditing my interest is focused on how I could integrate smart contracts and business system design in the best way.

 I help businesses integrate blockchain into their operations and business models.

-### Projects
+## Projects
 **Freelance Solidity Developer**
 *January 2023 - present*